openintegrationhub/Connectors/Adapters/AdapterGuide.md

 adapter](https://github.com/elasticio/sugarcrm-component/blob/master/lib/actions/upsertObject.js)

 ### Delete Object
-Given an incoming message with an id, delete the corresponding object in the system.
+Given an incoming message with an ID, delete the corresponding object in the system.
 The action should emit a message with the object of the ID which was deleted.